Alternate Spellings of Name: Andrew, Andrews

 A small contingent of 20 men and two officers from the Pennsylvania 47th Regiment, led by Captain Henry Crain of the 2nd Regiment of Florida, arrived at the fort on January 7, 1864.
 A short time later, the party was joined by another small detachment of the 47th under the command of Captain Richard A. Graeffe.
 Over a short period, increasing reinforcements of the fort led to increasing cattle raids throughout the region.
 A Union force so far into Confederate land did not go well with Confederate loyalists.
 The fact that so many men stationed at the post were black soldiers from the newly created U.S. Colored Troops was particularly aggravating.
 The raids were so antagonizing that the Confederates created a Cattle Guard Battalion called the “Cow Cavalry” to repulse Union raiders.
 The unit remained a primary threat to the Union soldiers carrying out raids and reconnaissance missions from Brooksville to as far south as Lake Okeechobee and Fort Myers.

-Still on the roster of the 47th Pennsylvania, the remains of Private Michael Andrew, Sr. were interred at the Chalmette National Cemetery in St. Bernard Parish, Louisiana:
+The remains of Private Michael Andrew, Sr. were ultimately interred at the Chalmette National Cemetery in St. Bernard Parish, Louisiana:

 Surviving Children of Michael Andrew, Sr.